 Modern laminate doesn’t require a hammer to place it properly; in fact, many laminates simply click together.
 Even though a laminate is acclimated to a living space, there will still be some expansion.
 To account for this, extra space is left around the edges of the room.
 Our professional installers have all the expertise necessary to give your laminate flooring long life.

-Each laminate purchase with installation from us at Flooring America comes with a lifetime installation warranty.
+Each laminate purchase with installation from us at Flooring Canada comes with a lifetime installation warranty.
 If your laminate flooring has a problem years down the road related to installation, we will make your flooring right again.
 With more than 500 locations nationwide and our Five Star Selection System, you can be sure that you’re in good hands when you’re choosing long lasting, durable laminate that’s perfect for your home or a commercial space.

 Call us today (800) 4-FLOORS to begin taking steps toward the easy care laminate floor you’ve always wanted.
 Experience the easy maintenance, durability and virtually unlimited design options that laminate can offer you.
 Our experts are waiting to guide you to the flooring of your dreams!